cloudrack-ca/cloudrack-umbrel-apps/cloudrack-kasm/README.md

-# Kasmweb On Umbrel
+# WordPress On Umbrel
 ---
-# Install with
+# Install Kasmweb on your Umbrel with
 ```shell
 sudo ~/umbrel/scripts/app install cloudrack-kasm
 ```